 With a few ingredients and a food processor, Cashew Ricotta can be made in a flash.
 It’s a satisfyingly delicious alternative to hummus since it is also vegetable protein.
 As well as on sandwiches and toast, it can be used as a dip for crudités, breadsticks, crackers, as a topping on baked or boiled potatoes, even hardboiled eggs.
 It’s probably pretty incredible on French fries but I haven’t tried that, yet.
 Good-bye forever, Hellman’s Mayo and Miracle Whip!
 This spread could easily be mass marketed, but the best way to enjoy it is to make your own, à la Libby.

-[In 2019, after twelve successful years of operation, Camp Biche was put on the market for sale in Lauzerte, France.
-All of us who went there once, or multiple times, will nostalgically remember the quintessential “luxury boot camp” experience.]
+[After twelve successful years of operation, Camp Biche was put on the real estate market in 2019.
+All of us who went there once, or multiple times, will remember our “luxury boot camp” experience.]

 CASHEW RICOTTA– Sandwich Spread